Rayzhangzirui/math10fa24/_sources/final_project_instruction.md

 **Q: Is there a length requirement?**
 - No specific length, but aim to spend about 12 productive hours on the project.
 Productive means time spent actively working on the project, not just browsing tutorials or datasets.

-**Q: What should I focus on?**
-- Use tools from Math 10, such as pandas, visualization libraries, and scikit-learn.
+**Q: What if I'm worried my project is too short?**
+- It's fine to switch topics halfway through.
+If you finish your original plan and want to start something new with a different dataset, go ahead.

 **Q: What if much of my work involved data cleaning, but it's not in the project?**
 - Include all data cleaning steps in the project.
 Work done outside Python, like in Excel, won't count.

 **Q: Can I use a different plotting library?**
 - Yes, the content of the figure is more important than the library used.

-**Q: What if I'm worried my project is too short?**
-- It's fine to switch topics halfway through.
-If you finish your original plan and want to start something new with a different dataset, go ahead.

 **Q: Do I need to post my project in the course notes?**
 - Posting is optional.
 It can be useful for applications to internships or grad school.
 You can email me to update or remove it later.